How to Find the Best Time to Post

 Step 1: Determine the size of your data set and what profiles you will include in it

 The main issue here is picking the social media profiles of similar companies, brands, or individuals to gain insights into what is working, and what is not.
 Generally, the more data points you have, the better.
-However, this comes with a few caveats.
+However, this comes with a few caveats for thinking about when is the best time to post on social media.

 First, you should make sure that the profiles and channels you are adding to your data set are relevant for you.
 For instance, you should not include businesses or profiles that are not comparable to your own.
 The main goal here is to add other profiles to your data set that have similar target audiences for you to zero in on shared audiences that gives us a better data set.

-Second, it is generally helpful to group together profiles that operate in similar timezones or countries to get better insights on what times of the day it is best to post.
+Second, if you are studying when to post on social media, it is generally helpful to group together profiles that operate in similar timezones or countries to get better insights on what times of the day it is best to post.
 If you have companies that act in different timezones in your data set, this may skew your data.

 Step 2: Choose which platforms you want to include in your data set